Tyler McCaughn: Political positions

 He has called for infrastructure improvements to increase industry and has advocated for lawmakers working together.

 He voted against changing the state flag in 2020, although stating that he was "conflicted."

 Personal life

 McCaughn is a member of the Newton Rotary Club and is an Eagle Scout.
-He is the board member for the Choctaw Council, Boy Scouts of America.
+He is a board member for the Choctaw Council, Boy Scouts of America.
 He is of United Methodist faith.